Wildcards-7506/Intro2Java/lessons/Lesson 05.md

 OOP opens up a lot of possibilities in how to organize your code.
 We're going to cover a few more things related to classes in this and the next lessons.
 They won't be directly related to each other, so treat each section as its own thing instead of treating it as flowing from one section to the next.

 ## Chaining constructors
 In the previous lesson we covered method overloading.
 Make sure to review that section if you're still a little rusty on it.
 While the constructor is a unique method in that it helps to insatiate a class, the same rules for method overloading actually apply here as well.
-Let's look at an example using the `Rational` class in assignment 06.
+Let's look at an example using a `Rational` class.
 We have three constructors:
 ```java
 class Rational {
 	public final int numerator;